 Environmental Health

-Planning to establish an Aboriginal and Torres Strait Islander environmental health workforce
+Advocating to grow the Aboriginal and Torres Strait Islander environmental health workforce.

 “In mainstream Australia, hardly anyone recognises the role that environmental health plays.
 For the majority of the population, environmental health is silently present.
 Water, sanitation, rubbish, housing standards, food safety, everything is all taken for granted.
 In mainstream settings, there is no battle for recognition or resources for environmental health from finance departments.
 There is nothing more to prove and a fully resourced framework is in place.
 But Aboriginal environmental health is something else again.
 Aboriginal environmental health combines deep cultural knowledge of how things work in Aboriginal communities with these hard scientific facts about disease.
 Aboriginal environmental health must forge high-trust partnerships with community.
 Aboriginal environmental health is a community asset … and Aboriginal environmental health is needed now more than ever.”